 8. Sort DataFrame using dplyr Package

 arrange() function from dplyr package is also used to arrange the values in an ascending or descending order.
-To use arrange() function, you have to install dplyr first using install.packages(‘dplyr’) and load it using library(dplyr)
+To use the arrange() function, you have to install dplyr first using install.packages(‘dplyr’) and load it using library(dplyr)

 .